OlivierLD/oliv-ai/README.md

 ## Oliv AI
 Learning AI, ML, DL, etc.

+> “Any intelligent fool can make things bigger and more complex...
+It takes a touch of genius and a lot of courage to move in the opposite direction.”
+>
+> - Albert Einstein

 #### About the Raspberry Pi
 Did several tests, specially since RaspiOS 64-bits was released, running TensorFlow - installing it actually - is not always as straigthforward as expected.